ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 # Creating new Virtual Rainforest models

-The Virtual Rainforest initially contains a set of models defining four core components of the rainforest: the `abiotic`, `animals`, `plants` and `soil` models.
+The Virtual Rainforest initially contains a set of models defining core components of the rainforest, examples include the `abiotic`, `animals`, `plants` and `soil` models.
 However, the simulation is designed to be modular:

-* Different combinations of models can be configured for a particular simulation, and
+* Different combinations of models can be configured for a particular simulation.
 * New models can be defined in order to extend the simulation or alter the implemention: examples of new functionality might be `freshwater` or `disturbance` models.